Most Deaths In A Flood In Us History

 Q: How has flood management changed since the Johnstown Flood?

 A: Flood management has improved significantly since the Johnstown Flood, with advancements in dam safety regulations, weather forecasting, and flood control structures.
-However, climate change and urbanization continue to pose challenges.
+That said, climate change and urbanization continue to pose challenges.

 Conclusion: Remembering the Past, Preparing for the Future